 This experimental exercise is the starting point of a long-term project of the Bank, with the objective of producing distributional statistics on a regular basis and for a long time series.
 The insights gained from the experimental exercise will be used to make qualitative improvements in the compilation process for the distributional statistics, while at the same time challenging the own macroeconomic aggregates.
-In addition to the main surveys used at European level, the Bank is also investigating the use of tax data and the integration of the Belgian part of the ECB-HFCS (Household Finance & Consumption Survey).
+In addition to the main surveys used at European level, the Bank will also use administrative tax and demographic data and the Belgian part of the ECB-HFCS (Household Finance & Consumption Survey).
 Moreover, the extremes in the income distribution will be examined in depth.
-Depending on the progress of its internal improvement projects, the Bank will publish its own experimental results in subsequent years.
+For the Belgian Distributional National Accounts (DNA) project, the Bank cooperates with the European Commission (Eurostat), which also finances part of the project through a grant.
 The first official publication is scheduled for 2024, with time series extending over a longer time period, and is part of the 5-yearly benchmark revision of the national accounts.